Maggie Chapman: Political career

 Chapman was first elected as a councillor for the Leith Walk ward in the 2007 City of Edinburgh Council election, becoming one of the three first Green councillors in Edinburgh.
 She was re-elected in 2012.
 Later that year she became the first ever convener of the council's Petitions Committee.
 During her time as a councillor, Chapman has advocated for causes that include: the living wage, participatory budgeting, better private tenancy rights, and better support for non-profits.
 She has also organised and voted against the privatisation of council services and cuts to services.
 In June 2015, she announced she was standing down as a councillor, to concentrate on the Scottish Parliament election that was to be held in May 2016.
 She was selected as the party's lead candidate for the North East region.

 In November 2013, she was elected unopposed as the Scottish Greens' female co-convenor, succeeding Glasgow councillor Martha Wardrop, and was re-elected to the position in 2016.

 Chapman was the party's lead candidate in the 2014 European Parliament election in the United Kingdom for the Scotland constituency.
 She was not elected.

 Chapman is a socialist, environmentalist, anti-cuts activist, peace activist and feminist.
 She has been active in a number of political campaigns, including the Radical Independence Campaign.

 In September 2014, Chapman became a member of the Smith Commission into further devolution for the Scottish Parliament.

 In 2015, Chapman was challenged as co-convenor by activist Zara Kitson in the party's internal elections.
 Kitson was second on the party list for Glasgow in the 2016 Scottish Parliament election and was nominated by former MSP Mark Ruskell and endorsed by MSP and former convenor Alison Johnstone.
 The election was notable as it was the first time an incumbent co-convenor faced a serious challenge, all to date had been re-elected as the sole nominees.

-She stood in the 2016 Scottish Parliament election as the party's lead candidate for the North East region but despite the Greens increasing their number of MSPs from two to six, Chapman was not elected.
+Chapman stood in the 2016 Scottish Parliament election as the party's lead candidate for the North East region but despite the Greens increasing their number of MSPs from two to six, Chapman was not elected.

 In 2019, she was once again selected as the party's lead candidate for the European Parliament election for the Scotland constituency.
 She was not elected.

 At the 2019 Scottish Green leadership election, Chapman lost to Lorna Slater.